Bjørn Maars Johnsen

-Bjørn Maars Johnsen (born 6 November 1991) is a professional footballer who plays as a forward for Dutch club Cambuur and the Norway national team.
+Bjørn Maars Johnsen (born 6 November 1991) is a professional footballer who plays as a forward for Georgian Erovnuli Liga club Torpedo Kutaisi and the Norway national team.

 Early life

-Born in New York City to a Norwegian father and an African American mother, Johnsen grew up in North Carolina and attended Needham B. Broughton High School in Raleigh, where he played on the school's soccer team.
+Born in New York City and raised in North Carolina to a Norwegian father of African-American descent and an American mother, Johnsen grew up in North Carolina and attended Needham B. Broughton High School in Raleigh, where he played on the school's soccer team.

 Club career

 Early career

-Johnsen started his football career in Vålerenga and Tønsberg, staying there for two seasons, After leaving Tønsberg he went to Andalusia, to the CD Úbeda Viva there Johnsen became the first foreigner in the history of the club, remained close to three months, played four game and scored a goal before signing fourth tier Spanish team Antequera in January 2012.
+Johnsen started his football career in Vålerenga and Tønsberg, staying there for two seasons.
+After leaving Tønsberg he went to Andalusia, to the CD Úbeda Viva, where he became the first foreigner in the history of the club.
+Johnsen spent close to three months with the club, where he played four games and scored a goal before signing fourth tier Spanish team Antequera in January 2012.
 Eight months later, on 5 August 2012, Johnsen joined Segunda División B side Atlético Baleares, where he played alongside Walter Pandiani.